 - Tennessee football will probably have another disappointing year.
 It’s hard to be a Tennessee fan, but man, are we loyal.

 - Our apple tv works great for camping.
 We invested in an inexpensive antenna two years ago, but it was spotty and didn’t end up pulling the channel we needed.
-With the apple tv, Heather is able to stream from her phone, but doesn’t have to leave her phone hooked to the tv.
+With the apple tv, Heather is able to stream from her phone and doesn’t have to leave it hooked up.

-- Heather has about had it with all the random campgrounds I want to try, but you can’t truly say one is your favorite unless you have been to others.
+- Heather has about had it with all the random campgrounds I want to try.
+However, you can’t truly say one is your favorite unless you have been to others.
 Old Federal is still on my list to visit, but on Lake Lanier- Bald Ridge Campground is still our favorite.